Select Page

 4. Social Differences

-West Berlin: West Berlin embraced a more individualistic society, with a focus on personal freedoms and democratic principles.
-The city became a cultural hub, attracting artists, intellectuals, and political dissidents.
-West Berliners had more opportunities for self-expression and diverse cultural experiences.
+West Berlin: In the case of West Berlin, it turned a much more individualistic society: more personal freedoms and democratic principles.
+It turned into a cultural centre for artists, intellectuals, political dissidents.
+West Berliners had more opportunities for self expression of a more varied cultural experience.

 5. International Relations

-East Berlin: As part of the Eastern Bloc, East Berlin maintained close ties with the Soviet Union and other communist states.
-It was isolated from the Western world, which affected international travel, trade, and cultural exchanges.
+East Berlin: East Berlin formed closely with the holder of the Soviet Union and other communist states.
+The Western world was isolated from it and so affected international travel, trade, and so forth.

-West Berlin: West Berlin was a bastion of democracy in the heart of East Germany.
-It served as a symbol of freedom and resilience during the Cold War.
-The city received support and recognition from Western countries, which resulted in cultural, economic, and diplomatic interactions with the outside world.
+West Berlin: It was the bastion of democracy in the heart of East Germany.
+During the Cold War it became a symbol of freedom and resilience.
+The help and recognition of the city by the Western countries led to the appearance of a cultural, economic and diplomatic interaction with the outside world.

 Conclusion